Osnabruck Station to Jerusalem

 0

-An inventive literary account of Cixous s remarkable journey to her mother s birthplaceWinner, French Voices Award for Excellence in Publication and TranslationFor about eighty years, the Jonas family of Osnabruck were part of a small but vibrant Jewish community in this mid-size city of Lower Saxony.
+An inventive blend of memoir and family history that ponders those who didn't flee their German town in time: "e;Powerfully reclaimed-and imagined-reality."e; -The Jewish ChronicleWinner, French Voices Award for Excellence in Publication and TranslationFor about eighty years, the Jonas family of Osnabruck were part of a small but vibrant Jewish community in this mid-size city of Lower Saxony.
 After the war, Osnabruck counted not a single Jew.
-Most had been deported and murdered in the camps, others emigrated if they could and if they managed to overcome their own inertia.
+Most had been deported and murdered in the camps; others emigrated if they could, and if they managed to overcome their own inertia.
 It is this inertia and failure to escape that Helene Cixous seeks to account for in Osnabruck Station to Jerusalem.
-Vicious anti-Semitism hounded all of Osnabruck s Jews long before the Nazis rise to power in 1933.
-So why did people wait to leave when the threat was so patent, so in-their-face?
-Drawn from the stories told to Cixous by her mother, Eve, and grandmother, Rosalie (Rosi), this literary work reimagines...
+Vicious anti-Semitism hounded Osnabruck's Jews long before the Nazis' rise to power in 1933.
+So why did people wait to leave when the threat was so clear?
+Drawn from the stories told to Cixous by...

 Visa mer